 We found them everywhere.
 Cockroaches, that is.
 Cowering in kitchen cabinets, scurrying down the hall, climbing up bedroom walls, and searching through our freshly packed boxes.
 Gross—I don’t even like looking at a picture of one!

 My wife and I had just gathered up our belongings and made the move across town to an updated duplex with more room, fresh paint, and brand new carpet.
 Little did we know that the place was overrun with a foul insect army!
 They had been lurking out of sight during our previous visits.
 However, once we had all of our belongings moved in, the covert-crawlers began to appear in militant droves.

-My wife, son, and I slept at a friend’s house that night.
+My family slept at a friend’s house that night.
 We stayed there for a whole week actually, frantically looking for a new place to live.
 Our dreams of living in that neighborhood had vanished and the stress of house hunting had resumed.
 This small trial was turning out to be largely unpleasant, but God was teaching us.
 He was reminding us of important things through very unimportant creatures.
-Here are three lessons from our experience with cockroach control.
+Here are three lessons from our experience:

 Sometimes trials can do that.
 They make us question whether or not Jesus still cares.

 Upon being woken from his sleep, Jesus calmed the wind and the waves and asked the disciples where their faith had been.
 They were sailing with the Maker of everything, yet they still feared.
 The disciples responded to the recently calmed waters saying, “Who then is this, that even the wind and the sea obey him?”
 (Mark 4:41) – eventually marveling at his power rather than trembling at their circumstance.